errormerchant/object-detector-frontend/README.md

 - Upload images through a modern drag-and-drop interface
 - Automatically compresses large images client-side
-- Sends images to a Flask backend with a pre-trained Faster R-CNN model
+- Sends images to a Flask backend with a Faster R-CNN model
 - Displays detected objects with bounding boxes
 - Funny fallback messages when nothing is detected
 - Responsive dark-mode UI with a clean card layout